selendra/selendra-wiki/docs/learn/learn-phragmen.md

 Proportional representation is a very important property for a decentralized network to have in order to maintain a sufficient level of decentralization.
 While this is already provided by the currently implemented `seqPhragmen`, this new election rule provides the advantage of the added security guarantee described below.
-As far as we can tell, at the time of writing, Polkadot and Kusama are the only blockchain networks that implement an election rule that guarantees proportional representation.
+As far as we can tell, at the time of writing, Selendra is the only blockchain networks that implement an election rule that guarantees proportional representation.

-The security of a distributed and decentralized system such as Polkadot is directly related to the goal of avoiding _overrepresentation_ of any minority.
+The security of a distributed and decentralized system such as Selendra is directly related to the goal of avoiding _overrepresentation_ of any minority.
 This is a stark contrast to traditional approaches to proportional representation axioms, which typically only seek to avoid underrepresentation.